Bryanhalambeck/expense-analysis/README.md

 In addition to the two finalized outputs, I built and tested a range of company-wide supporting tools that reflect my full analytical process.

-These are housed in the `exploration.py` file and demonstrate how I approached the entire company.
-The scripts below show the breadth of my process and how I would scale this approach if completing the full audit:
+These exploratory scripts were not fully polished into final charts or visuals in the README, nor were they fully developed and documented like the finalized category heatmap and Sales Office Supplies analysis.
+However, they reflect the complete analytical workflow I would follow to scale this project — providing clear examples of how I would extend the process across all departments and any category flagged for review.

 - 🚨 **Policy Violation Check**
   Scans all transactions across the company and flags any that exceed category-specific spending limits.